Introduction

 I started across the stage to the applause.
 Then the announcement continued, "In addition to being eight years old, he is the first quad major at our University."

 I tried to act surprised.
-The agreement with the University was that I would work on those degrees during the fall semester and they would award them afterwards.
+The agreement with the University had been that I would work on those Degrees during the 1985 fall semester and they would award them afterwards.
 I very often have to act surprised.
 It's because I don't get surprised anymore.

 I haven't been surprised by anything for thirteen months.
 That's when I became omniscient.
 I know things.
 Just about everything there is to know.
 I already had a near photographic memory, but an experiment from a few hundred thousand years in the future attempted to send information into the past.
 It didn't work as expected, and now I can remember the future too.